RMS Celtic: Characteristics

-Although slightly smaller, Celtic offered a luxury equivalent to her sister ships (although Adriatic benefited from new facilities such as swimming pool).
+Although slightly smaller, Celtic offered a luxuries equivalent to her sister ships (although Adriatic benefited from new facilities such as a swimming pool).
 The ship had spacious cabins, supplied with electricity, as well as a big dining room topped by a glass roof, and a smoking room with stained glass windows.
 Passengers also had access to a library, promenade deck, lounge and veranda cafe.

 The liner was originally distinguished by her very large capacity, being able to carry 347 first-class passengers, 160 second-class and 2350 third-class.
 On one occasion, in September 1904, she carried on board 2,971 passengers, the largest number of people ever embarked in peacetime on a ship of the White Star Line.
 In 1920, however, her capacity was significantly reduced, offering places for 350 first-class, 250 second-class and, 1000 third-class passengers.
 Finally, from 1927, she was converted into a cabin class ship, at more advantageous rates, and could carry 2,500 passengers.